verdog/renoise-hardware-sampler/README.md

 **Note**, if the "Pad" or "Strings" tags are selected, the Release time of the envelope will be set to around 4 seconds.
 If any tags, including none, are selected, the default 1 second Release time will be applied.

+#### Trigger as One-Shot

+When enabled, all samples will be triggered as one-shot.
+When disabled, the default trigger value will be applied.

 #### Post processing

 These are post-processing options.
 Click these buttons after the recording process is finished.
 It is also possible to use these on samples recorded via other means than this tool -- the buttons simply process all current samples.